ANDOR-Automation-AB/node-red-dashboard-2-widgets-ui-kioskboard/readme.md

   - flat — Minimal flat design
   - material — Material-style design
   - oldschool — Classic button look

-- **Topic**
-  Defines the `msg.topic`.

-  If the Topic is blank no `msg.topic` will be sent.
-  This Topic will be overwritten if any input `msg.topic` arrive.

-- **Label**
-  Set the input label text.
-Also sets the placeholder text of the input field.

 - **Gap**
   Defines the gap between the input label and the input field.